OSC/ondemand/README.md

 Argument          | Definition
 ----------------- | ----------
 OOD_USER_MAP_CMD  | Full path to binary that maps the authenticated user name to the system-level user name.
 See `osc-user-map` as example.
+OOD_MAP_FAIL_URI  | URI the user is redirected to if it fails to map to a system level user.
+If not specified then return 404 with error message.
 OOD_PUN_STAGE_CMD | Full path to the binary that stages/controls the per-user NGINX processes.
 See `nginx_stage` for further details on this binary.
 OOD_NGINX_URI     | The sub-URI that namespaces this handler from the other handlers [`/nginx`].
 OOD_PUN_URI       | The sub-URI that namespaces the PUN proxy handler [`/pun`].